 The LCCC Main Campus Bookstore provides textbooks and course materials for every LCCC class and campus.
-Textbook information, prices and current inventory for the LCCC Main Campus Bookstore are available on the Bookstore's website at https://www.bkstr.com/lehighcarbonccstore/shop/textbooks-and-course-materials.
+Textbook information, prices and current inventory for the LCCC Main Campus Bookstore are available on the Bookstore's website.
 The LCCC Bookstore rents textbooks, sells used books and offer all formats of eBooks through their website.
 Students are required to use books identified for the course.
 Students are expected to purchase the textbook and all other required materials for the course the first week of class.

-MICROSOFT OFFICE 365 - FREE
+MICROSOFT OFFICE 365 - FREE-Updated section in the syllabus part 2